 After spawning, many largemouth bass transition toward deeper water.
 The points and drop-offs closest to spring spawning sites are often the best places to catch them in summer.

-When bass go deep, try a plastic worm on a drop-shot rig, or toss a jig with a bit of orange in it to mimic the local crawfish.
+When bass go deep, try a plastic worm on a drop-shot rig, or toss a jig with a bit of orange to mimic the local crawfish.

 Fishing ledges and drop-offs in summer often yields a mixed bag of largemouths and spotted bass.